 The battery lasts from 3 to 5 years.
 The unit has a 12-month guarantee.
 The battery cannot be replaced or recharged.

 The secret key cannot be extracted from the token.
+The token has no open interfaces, so once after production, it cannot communicate with the outside world (except NFC).
+But, for NFC, the token does not have an API for reading secret (only writing secret).
 Additionally, the app does not store secret keys.
 You can safely use a single phone to program several tokens.

 We don’t recommend doing this, since you could accidentally drill into the electronics.